sitrox/workhorse/README.md

 cronjob), that calls the `workhorse watch` command regularly.
 This would automatically restart crashed worker processes.

+### Unobtainable Locks

+Each Workhorse worker uses a poller to check the database for new jobs.
+To ensure that no job is obtained by more than one worker, a global database lock is used.
+If a worker is killed, it may happen that the lock is not properly released, which can cause all pollers to stop working because they cannot acquire the lock.
+This is an edge case, as the locks should typically be released properly, even if a worker process is killed using `SIGKILL`.

+In the event that this still happens, Workhorse takes the following steps:

+- Logs when a lock could not be obtained.
+- Retries acquiring the lock on the next poll.
+- Calls the `on_exception` callback (if configured) after a configurable number of consecutive failures to obtain the lock.

+The maximum number of consecutive failures can be configured using `config.max_global_lock_fails`, which defaults to 10.

 ### Stuck queues

 Jobs in named queues (non-null queues) are always run sequentially.
 This means